Uberspace/lab/source/guide_pleroma.rst

  [isabell@stardust ~]$ cp ~/pleroma/config/generated_config.exs ~/pleroma/config/prod.secret.exs
  [isabell@stardust ~]$

 For minimum privacy settings adjust your ``~/pleroma/config/prod.secret.exs`` to disable the open registrations and set your instance private.
 Additional we clear the database with all posts older than 30 days to reduce space usage.
+Also add a database task queue timeout to avoid timeouts on the front end.
 Find the following block and change / add the highlighted lines:

 .. code-block:: none
- :emphasize-lines: 6, 7, 8
+ :emphasize-lines: 6, 7, 8, 17

  config :pleroma, :instance,
    name: "Isabell",